Venues for Public Comment

 IACC public comments are intended for the IACC full committee, allowing all members of the committee an equal opportunity to benefit from the public input provided; public comment should not be used to correspond with individual members of the committee.
 In addition, the OARC cannot collect or provide public comments addressed to or on behalf of guest speakers or individuals who are not members of the committee, or for outside organizations, and these outside individuals and groups are under no obligation to receive or consider public comment under the Federal Advisory Committee Act (FACA).

-In the future, IACC public comments will be made available to the public in a searchable database.
-Information that is provided in public comments become a part of the public record, and except in the cases of the types of personally identifiable information listed above, and will be made publicly accessible in the public comment database.
+In the future, IACC public comments will be made available to the public in a searchable online database.
+Information that is provided in public comments become a part of the public record, and except in the cases of the types of personally identifiable information and inappropriate language or photos listed above that are redacted from the comments, in the future, the information will be made publicly accessible in an online public comment database.

 IACC Spirit of Collaboration